 Hemp extract, in its raw form, may contain many crude compounds from the raw plant material such as pesticides, fungus, heavy metals, or other unwanted materials.
 In order to separate the beneficial cannabinoid compounds from the hemp flowers, processors use various forms of extraction.
 Extraction can be solvent-based, where chemicals solvents are used to strip the desired compounds from the plant’s flowers, or non-solvent based, wherein manual processes are used to separate cannabidiol from the raw plant material.

 The various extraction methods will yield various final products, called concentrate or extract, which will all differ in appearance, consistency, and quality.
 In solvent-based extraction, harsh chemicals such as butane, propane, and hexane are often used to extract CBD oil.
 However, these are toxic chemicals, and their residues can be found in the final cannabidiol concentrate, even if only in minute levels.

 Until recently, processors did not have a solution for a safe, reliable extraction method.
 Now, advancements in extraction technology now allow processors to completely isolate individual molecules from the hemp plant.

 Using specialized equipment that utilizes pressure, temperature, and carbon dioxide, a pure cannabidiol extract can be produced that contains absolutely 0% THC and completely free from contaminants.

-Isolate is a highly concentrated form of pure, concentrated cannabidiol that can be used to manufacture various types of hemp-derived CBD consumer products such as oils, tinctures, edibles, topicals, capsules, and more.
+CBD Isolate is a highly concentrated form of pure, concentrated cannabidiol that can be used to manufacture various types of hemp derived CBD products such as CBD oil, tinctures, edibles, topicals, capsules, CBD isolate, and more.

 We have tried to answer in detail such a common question as “are CBD gummies legal”.
 But if you’re still asking the web, “Are CBD gummies legal?” or other CBD products in your state or country, read our other articles.